-Here’s John’s Advice to Writers
+John’s Advice for Writers

 I honestly don’t know if I’m qualified to give advice on writing or querying or any of it.
 But I will say this: dig deep.
 Write with absolutely brutal honesty.
 Even when you’re lying, be completely honest.
 Put all of your love and heartbreak and life lessons and tragedies and anxieties and wisdom and doubt into your characters, even if you’re writing fantasy.
 People read books to see how other people solve their problems.
 Readers want to say, “Oh my god, that’s me” when they read your book.
 So, expose yourself.
 It’s really tough, but look on the bright side: you get paid so much to do it…